khuyentran1401/same-stats-different-graphs/README.md

 A Python tool to create datasets whose graphs are different from one another but their statistics are the same.
 This is a modified version of the code provided at [Autodesk](https://www.autodesk.com/research/publications/same-stats-different-graphs).

-This library makes it easy for you to turn one shape to another and create GIFs for this transformation on the command line.
+This library makes it easy for you to turn one shape into another and create GIFs for this transformation on the command line.

 ## Installation
 To install the package, type: